YukselMertKirdar67/DevOps-1/README.md

 It simulates a **Library Management System** where users can manage members, books, and borrowing operations.

+Deployed on AWS EC2 with Nginx reverse proxy configuration.

 The system supports both:
 - Web-based interface (Thymeleaf)
 - REST API endpoints (for Postman testing)